 Predictive analytics emerges as a powerful force, enabling organizations to anticipate future outcomes and trends.
 Let’s explore the realm of predictive analytics, including its types, key techniques, cornerstones, and a real-world example that showcases its transformative capabilities.

 Predictive analytics types of data analysis which involves the use of statistical algorithms and machine learning techniques to forecast future events based on historical data patterns.
 It goes beyond descriptive analytics, seeking answers to the question, “What is likely to happen?”
+In some sources, you may also see references to predictive analysis, and even the occasional misspelling of predictive analysis, all pointing to the same forward-looking approach.

 descriptive analytics